dmytro-parfenov/ngx-drag-resize/README.md

 # ngx-drag-resize

-The project contains library that provides opportunity to use drag and resize functionality on HTML element
+The project contains Angular library [ngx-drag-resize](https://www.npmjs.com/package/ngx-drag-resize) that provides opportunity to use drag and resize functionality on HTML element

 # Getting Started